US H1B Work Visa

 Get Free Counseling

-Why apply for US H-1B Visa?
+Why apply for a H-1B Visa?

 *Planning to Work in the USA?
 Start Here!
-View the H-1B Visa Flipbook
+View the H-1B Visa Flipbook.

-How does the H-1B Visa Work?
+H-1B Visa

-• Petition Filing: U.S. employers start the process by filing a petition on behalf of the candidate they wish to hire with the United States Citizenship and Immigration Services (USCIS).
-The petition includes Labor Condition Application (LCA) approval from the Department of Labor (DOL), which ensures that hiring the foreign worker will not adversely affect the conditions of U.S. workers.
+• Petition Filing: US employers start the process by filing a petition on behalf of the candidate they wish to hire with the United States Citizenship and Immigration Services (USCIS).
+The petition includes Labor Condition Application (LCA) approval from the Department of Labor (DOL), which ensures that hiring the foreign worker will not adversely affect the conditions of US workers.

-• Cap and Lottery System: There is an annual cap on the number of H-1B visas issued each fiscal year – typically 65,000, with 20,000 of those reserved for applicants holding a master’s degree or higher from a U.S. institution.
+• Cap and Lottery System: There is an annual cap on the number of H-1B visas issued each fiscal year – typically 65,000, with 20,000 of those reserved for applicants holding a master’s degree or higher from a US institution.
 Due to high demand, a lottery system is usually employed when the number of petitions exceeds the cap.

 • Visa Application and Interview: Once the petition is approved, the foreign worker must apply for the H-1B visa with the Department of State (DOS) and may need to attend a visa interview.